wp-plugins/author-hreview/readme.txt

 Donate link: http://authorhreview.com/about/donate/
 Tags: hreview, aggregate rating, author reviews, editor reviews, product reviews, reviews, author, editor, rating, rich snippets, review website, schema, google, seo, search engine optimization, microformat, microformats, snippets, snippet, google rich snippets, widget, search result, search engine, search, product reviews, rating stars
 Requires at least: 3.0
-Tested up to: 4.1.1
+Tested up to: 4.2.2
-Stable tag: 0.0.9.5
+Stable tag: 0.0.9.6

-Add Google Rich Snippets for reviews and rating based on schema.org for a better WordPress SEO, more search traffic and conversion.
+Add Google Rich Snippets for reviews based on schema.org for a better WordPress SEO, customize search results with rating stars for more traffic and conversion.

 == Description ==
 Add hReview and AggregateRating support based on schema.org, which help you increase search traffic by making SERP results more eye-catching.
 This plugin supports only the editorial ratings submission (editor/author rating), this means customers and site visitors are not involved in the rating or review process, this means rating reflects only the author's opinion.
 This plugin is written by [Hesham Zebida](http://zebida.com/).